adenearnshaw/xam-static-shortcuts/README.md

 From the homescreen icon, jumpstraight to the Favorites page from the icon's shortcut.

+Read the accompanying post on [my blog](https://adenearnshaw.com/adding-static-shortcuts/).

-Based on the [Xamarin.Forms-Monkeys](https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys) sample from [James Montemagno](https://montemagno.com/)
+> Based on the [Xamarin.Forms-Monkeys](https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys) sample from [James Montemagno](https://montemagno.com/)